-Producer Prices Change in Latvia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Latvia to stand at 2.70 in 12 months time.
-In the long-term, the Latvia Producer Prices Change is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Producer Prices Change in Latvia is expected to be 11.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.